ARM-software/arm-trusted-firmware/docs/sdei.rst

 Typically, an SDEI event dispatch is caused by the PE receiving interrupts that are bound to an SDEI event.
-However, there are cases where the Secure world requires dispatch of an SDEI event as a direct or indirect result of a past activity, viz. receiving a Secure interrupt or an exception.
+However, there are cases where the Secure world requires dispatch of an SDEI event as a direct or indirect result of a past activity, such as receiving a Secure interrupt or an exception.

 The SDEI dispatcher implementation provides ``sdei_dispatch_event()`` API for this purpose.
 The API has the following signature: